The Wind in the Willows (1987 film)

 This was the last project produced by Rankin/Bass before the company was shut down on March 4, 1987.
-The film was finished in 1983 and released on video in the UK in November of that year, but its US television premiere was delayed several times, before finally airing July 5, 1987 on ABC.
+The film was finished in 1983 and released on video in the UK in November of that year, but its US television premiere was delayed several times trying to air in 1985, before finally airing July 5, 1987 on ABC.
 In this version, the horse pulling the barge is the same horse who pulls Mr. Toad's caravan, Portly is Badger's nephew, and The Piper at the Gates of Dawn and Wayfarer's All chapters are included, although the events of Wayfarer's All occurs before the events of The Piper at the Gates of Dawn, and Ratty actually leaves the Riverbank, only to be found later by Mole (alongside Portly).

 Rankin/Bass had previously produced a television show with the Wind in the Willows characters in 1970, The Reluctant Dragon & Mr. Toad Show, with the voices of Canadian actors Paul Soles, Donna Miller, Claude Rae and Carl Banas, the production artwork of Paul Coker, Jr., and the animation of Osamu Tezuka's Mushi Production in Tokyo, Japan.